Emac56/MyFirstProgram/README.md

-# MyFirstProgram
+# MyFirstPrograms
-This is my First Program By Jaymark Vicente Activity in BSIT-1-E
+This is my First Programs By Jaymark Vicente Activity in BSIT-1-E Beginner in Java